stevenelson35/stevenelson35.github.io/_posts/2021-08-11-mr-monk-and-the-class-reunion.md

 ![202108011_155051.jpg]({{site.baseurl}}/assets/media/20210811_155051.jpg)

-But, she trusted me help get them back to San Francisco on the BART later that evening.
+But, she trusted me to help get them back to San Francisco on the BART later that evening.

 ![202108011_214927.jpg]({{site.baseurl}}/assets/media/20210811_214927.jpg)

 >It's a jungle out there.

 >Monk